 Other ways to make sure you get the most from your health care dollars include the following:

 Ask the hard questions.
 Make sure you get a clear description of any diagnosis and the doctor’s proposed plan of care, free of confusing jargon.
 Ask about the benefits and risks of any procedures, and know the outcomes you can expect.
-See if any alternative treatments are available, and compare the cost and outcomes of those choices too.
+See whether any alternative treatments are available, and compare the cost and outcomes of those choices too.

 Know what you’re paying for.
 What are the charges, fees, and out‐of‐pocket costs you should expect for the recommended treatment plan?
 Are there any factors you should know about that could cause the anticipated expenses to increase?
 Remember, along with your patient privacy rights, you also have the right to know as much as you can about the medical services being recommended, and their costs.
 Being a good health care “shopper” may also help you lower your out‐of‐pocket costs for prescription drugs.
 Even with improved Part D insurance plans, prescriptions can cost thousands of dollars a year if you’re treating a chronic condition.
-So check with your doctor or pharmacist to see if there are safe, efficient, and lower‐cost alternatives to any brand name drugs you’re using.
+So check with your doctor or pharmacist to see whether there are safe, efficient, and lower‐cost alternatives to any brand-name drugs you’re using.

 Also, Feinschreiber says that health care costs vary widely by geographical region, and suggests that people who are thinking about living in a different state during retirement should take these differences into account.
 To learn more about the state and regional cost comparisons, check the reports online at the Centers for Medicare & Medicaid Services.8 Finally, “Don’t underestimate the link between your health and your financial wealth,” says Patel.
 “It’s important to know what you can do to influence your costs and to understand how your good health may play a role.”